image via the Washington Post[/caption]

-That’s a lot of energy.
-An amount, in fact, that has been devastating to our own energy infrastructure and properties.
-On a residential level, you have the damage it causes on properties and businesses.
-The energy from the winds can rip roofs off buildings, cause trees to fall on cars and roads, blow cars over, and much more.
+Storms of this magnitude often have this devastating impact on our energy infrastructure and properties.
+On a residential level, you have the damage it causes to properties and businesses.
+The energy from the winds can not only block gutters but also rip whole roofs off buildings, cause trees to fall on cars and roads, blow cars over, and much more.
 This is why so many people are reminded to check their property for weaknesses and look into tree removal services before big storms like this hit.
 If trees do fall or other debris it can lead to significant roofing damages, which need to be fixed as quickly as possible in order to keep the house insulated and prevented from further damage.
 Using a Roofing Company In Minneapolis or other areas would be the best idea to get the problem sorted quickly and efficiently.
 Furthermore, on an infrastructure level, it causes havoc on energy suppliers.

 Sandy’s Effect on the Electrical Grid

 An article in the Huffington Post reports that, “when Hurricane Sandy struck the East Coast, it flooded electrical substations and knocked down trees, shutting off power for 8.2 million customers.
 Recovery has continued to stretch out.
 Experts list a number of reasons – and solutions – but they all make the point that our power grid and infrastructure could be more resilient.